Twitchkidd/gfcom-dep-2020/content/blog/boots-economics/index.md

 Or I could get horribly sick.
 Ever bite into a burger and think, "Oh no. The middle isn't hot.
 This is manager's special beef."
 And _then_ think, "Well, we're here already," and eat the rest of the burger?

 Look, the world is full of uncertainty.
 Sometimes you just gotta roll the dice.
 Send it?
 F\*\*\*\*'n **sent.**

+// Sweet, looks like remark-images might work, remark's use() is chainable, but what's the url going to be?